 Strategy teams and performance specialists are usually responsible for communicating performance measures to employees and making sure they are reporting their actual achievements on time, in order to generate accurate performance reports.

 In a previous post on the 3 Myths About Performance Management, we discussed the Symmetry Myth, where performance specialists tend to measure everything equally because they see every single measure to be very important.
-Therefore, they evaluate all measures with the same effect on the employee’s performance score.
+Therefore, they evaluate all steps with the same effect on the employee’s performance score.
 In other words, all performance measures are given equal weights.

 When creating a business strategy, considering expectations against reality can be challenging.
 The management team is tasked with integrating all processes of the business, aligning them with the goals of vision of the organization.